dps923/winter2020/graded-work/assign3.md

 The app will let the user maintain information about lovable cats &#128049; &#128008; that are owned by you, your family, and friends.
 The app's data is stored on a web API that you will create.

+> Cats?
+> Yes, cats.
+Long before the web devolved into a space filled with like-seeking 'gram-ers and surly commenters, it's primary role was as a cat photo and delivery platform.
+> Ha ha, just kidding.

 Here are the point-form specifications (which will be expanded on in the sections that follow).

 It's a multi-scene app: